Applications and Approvals

 The Chief Investigator will be notified of the HREC review outcome via email within two weeks of the committee meeting.

-The HREC and LRC and subcommittees expect any issues to be addressed within six weeks to prevent research from proceeding without prior approval.
+The HREC and LRC and subcommittees expect any issues to be addressed within six weeks to prevent applications from lapsing.
 Researchers should plan accordingly to allow sufficient time for the ethics review process.

 The Chief Investigator is responsible for obtaining ethics approval for all changes of protocol before they are implemented.
 Failure to adhere to the approved protocol constitutes a breach of ethics and may be research misconduct.
 It can jeopardise the researchers' legal indemnity, publication rights, and future funding opportunities.